-Designed to prepare the student to pass the State Real Estate Saleperson's or Brokers Examinations through a concentrated review of the principles of real estate.
-Emphasis on topics typically covered in the state examinations, such as property ownership, encumbrances, real estate agency, real estate law, contracts, finance, appraisal and real estate mathematics.
+This course will prepare students to pass the State Real Estate Salesperson's or Brokers Examinations through a concentrated review of the principles of real estate.
+Emphasis on topics typically covered in the state examinations, such as property ownership, encumbrances, real estate agency, real estate law, contracts, finance, title and escrow, taxation, appraisal and real estate mathematics.
 Additionally, the course will focus on test taking techniques and current content of the state examinations.
-This is a must for those considering taking the State of California Salesperson's or Brokers examinations.